 However, the current evidence is limited to test-tube and animal studies.
-Further research is needed to determine how cucumbers may affect blood sugar in humans.
+Further research is needed to determine how cucumbers may affect human blood sugar.

 Cucumbers are high in water and promote hydration.
-Staying hydrated can improve stool consistency, prevent constipation and help maintain regularity (16).
+Staying hydrated can improve stool consistency, prevent constipation, and help maintain regularity.

 Moreover, cucumbers contain fiber, which helps regulate bowel movements.

-In particular, pectin, the type of soluble fiber found in cucumbers, can help increase bowel movement frequency.
+In particular, pectin, the soluble fiber found in cucumbers, can help increase bowel movement frequency.

 Mild with a distinctly crisp and refreshing flavor, cucumbers are commonly enjoyed fresh or pickled in everything from salads to sandwiches.

-Cucumbers are also often eaten raw as a low-calorie snack or can be paired with hummus, olive oil, salt or salad dressing to add a bit more flavor.
+Cucumbers are also often eaten raw as a low calorie snack or can be paired with hummus, olive oil, lemon, or salad dressing to add flavor.